Company Brain Prerequisites: The Architecture of AI Readiness

 Colrows works with enterprises that have the foundations in place and need the compile-time semantic layer that turns them into operational code.
 We also work with teams that are still building the foundations and want a partner who can sequence the work without selling shelfware.

+Book a technical architecture review to assess your readiness for deterministic AI.
 First conversation is free.
 First governance audit takes a week.
 First mastered domain ships within 30 days.